LuanHimmlisch/grav-plugin-stripe-shop/README.md

 ---
 ```

-Now, all the plugin needs is the SKU, however the price is useful for displaying it prior to reaching stripe checkout.
+Now, all the plugin needs is the SKU, however the price is useful for displaying it prior to reaching Stripe Shop.

 Extra Steps:
 I recommend looking at the `example_product.html.twig` to see how to add the preset buttons for the plugin.
 There is no requirement to use these buttons/elements however they have instructions on them and good examples on how you can further expand your own customizations.

-I have also made global javascript variable `StripeCheckout` which you can access with your own custom javascript and play with.
-This variable holds the cart items and quantities within `StripeCheckout.items`.
+I have also made global javascript variable `StripeShop` which you can access with your own custom javascript and play with.
+This variable holds the cart items and quantities within `StripeShop.items`.
 There are a number of useful methods you can use to manage your plugin.
 You can see all the available methods in `base.js` as well as examples of how to use them in `events.js` and `example.js`.

 ## Discord